Project dates

 Jessica Kowalski

 is a Calgary-born and raised artist who lives among her seven chihuahuas.
 She works in many mediums, including fibre, painting, drawing, sculpture, and photography.
 A fascination with texture runs through all of her work and she often explores the people, places, and things she wants, desires, or wishes.
-For Jessica, artmaking is always focused on connecting with herself and others.
+For Jessica, art making is always focused on connecting with herself and others.

 Andre Paradis